pitivi/pitivi/docs/design/2008_design/2008_Plugin_Interface_development.md

-The current implimentation is a mix-in object that replaces the configure() method with our own gui-builder code (plugin authors that need more flexability can create their own configure() method)
+The current implimentation is a mix-in object that replaces the configure() method with our own gui-builder code (plugin authors that need more flexibility can create their own configure() method)

 the gui-builder code simply parses the current settings object and is able to build a gui from the fields provided, for example it will